ferrocyante/Switch-Tabs/README.md

 Raycast Extension  ←──WebSocket──→  Bridge Server (.exe)  ←──Native Messaging──→  Browser Extension
 ```

 This Raycast extension is the UI layer.
 It talks to a local bridge server (`.exe`) which relays commands to and from the browser extension.
-Both the server and browser extension live in the [companion repo](https://github.com/your-username/switch-tabs-companion).
+Both the server and browser extension live in the [companion repo](https://github.com/ferrocyante/Manage-Server).

 ---

 ## Setup

-### 1. Get the companion repo
+### 1. Get the server folder  + browser extension.

-Go to [switch-tabs-companion](https://github.com/your-username/switch-tabs-companion) and follow the full setup guide there.
+Go to [switch-tabs-companion](https://github.com/ferrocyante/Manage-Server) and follow the full setup guide there.
 You need the server and browser extension set up before this Raycast extension will work.

 ### 2. Configure extension preferences

-Open Raycast → search **Switch Tabs** → press `Cmd + ,` to open Extension Preferences.
+Open Raycast → search **Switch Tabs** → press `Ctrl + ,` to open Extension Preferences.

 | Preference | What to do |
 |------------|------------|